 My math skills aren’t so hot, but luckily Reddit user wintermute93 figured it out for us.
 Based on my understanding of their calculations, it seems that if you’re a caster with a higher AC (16-17+), Blur is better.
 If your AC is 15-16 or lower, Mirror Image seems to win out.

 In any case, there’s no reason you can’t pair the two if you’re building a dodge-based tank.
-Otherwise, we recommend just picking one and sticking with it — they’re pretty well balanced, as wintermute93’s data seems to show.
+Otherwise, I recommend just picking one and sticking with it — they’re pretty well-balanced, as wintermute93’s analysis seems to show.

 Mirror Image 5e DM Tips